Mo-Abdelhameed/Classification-with-AutoKeras/README.md

 - seed_value: (Integer) The seed used for random number generation to ensure reproducibility.
 Default is 123.

 - validation_split: (Float) The fraction of the data to be used as validation data.
 For instance, a value of 0.1 indicates that 10% of the data is reserved for validation purposes.

-- prediction_field_name: (String) The name of the field/column in the output data where the model's predictions will be stored.
-Default is "prediction".

 - max_trials: (Integer) The maximum number of trials for searching the best model.
 Each trial is a unique combination of hyperparameters.